sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 * Paul Thompson for [marker priority](#marker-priority) and [SVG marker](#svg-markers) feature suggestions.

 # Compatibility
-This app only works with **Splunk 6.4 and 6.5** as it relies on the new [Custom Visualization API](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/CustomVizDevOverview).
+This app is compatible with **Splunk 6.4+** as it relies on the [Custom Visualization API](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/CustomVizDevOverview).

 # Usage
 ### Fields must be named exactly as labled here.
 The app is keyed off of field names and not field order.